AdaCore/training_material/courses/rust_essentials/170_iterators/06_intoiterator.rst

   * Actually loops over an *iterator*

-* When the code looks like
+* When code looks like

   .. code:: rust